Achieving Network Accreditation

 - Use of data to assess accreditation efforts and track progress

-- Accreditation has positively affected 8,000 people supported
+- Accreditation has positively affected 25,000 people with disabilities

 Types Of Networks